 What should I ask in 20 questions?

-If you’re playing 20 questions in an attempt to simply have fun, ask questions that are playfully controversial, or ones that might spark a conversation.
-It can be fun to learn that the two of you disagree on something like the best genre of movie, or to see if you’ve both been to each others’ favorite National Park.
-If you’re playing in order to be vulnerable with someone else, assuming the two of each other know each other well, consider asking some deeper questions that make both of you pause to think -- you may even find yourself questioning some of your preconceived notions about the world.
+If you’re playing 20 questions to simply have fun, consider asking questions that are playfully controversial, or ones that might spark a conversation.
+It can be fun to learn that the two of you disagree on something like the best genre of movie, or to see if you’ve both been to each other’s favorite National Park.
+If you’re playing in order to be vulnerable with someone else, assuming the two of each other know each other well, consider asking some deeper questions that make both of you pause and think – you may even find yourself questioning some of your preconceived notions about the world.

 What is a deep question?

-Deep questions are the kinds of questions that might force an individual to think about or confront the sorts of things that we don’t have the time or emotional energy to talk about, and can help them or the other person realize where their priorities might lie.
-Additionally, the vulnerability involved in asking a deep question can require a level of trust and vulnerability that can strengthen bonds between individuals -- or, for people who already know each other well, it can prove the bond that you’ve created and maintained.
+Deep questions are the kinds of questions that might force an individual to think about or confront the sorts of things that we don’t always have the time or emotional energy to talk about.
+They go beyond basic questions and into the realm of one’s personality, preferences, and beliefs.
+Deep questions can help someone realize where their priorities might lie.
+Additionally, the vulnerability involved in asking a deep question can require a level of trust and vulnerability that can strengthen bonds between individuals – or, for people who already know each other well, it can prove the bond that you’ve created and maintained.

 Some examples of deep questions might include asking the other person for their thoughts on philosophical quandaries (Do you believe in God?
 Can society function without laws?), to questions about love (Do you believe in soulmates?), to questions about moving or emotional aesthetic or personal experiences (Have you ever cried over a piece of art?).

 What are personal questions?